METCO Services, Metco Southeast Listed by cmdorganization Ransomware Group

 Metco Services is a multi-disciplined consulting firm specializing in engineering services for the water and wastewater industry.
 They provide study, design, and construction engineering services to publicly owned water and wastewater collection and treatment systems.
 With over 100 years of combined industry experience, their team focuses on efficient system utilization to optimize value.
 Their clientele includes municipalities in Michigan, Ohio, Pennsylvania, and Florida.

 On June 29, 2026, Metco Services and Metco Southeast appeared on the leak site of the cmdorganization ransomware group.
-The firm, which provides engineering, design, and construction services to municipal water and wastewater systems in Michigan, Ohio, Pennsylvania, and Florida, had internal files exfiltrated during a ransomware attack.
+The firm, which provides engineering, design, and construction services to municipal water and wastewater systems in Michigan, Ohio, Pennsylvania, and Florida, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that cmdorganization posted Metco Services to its data-leak portal on that date.
 The exposed material consists of internal files obtained after the group encrypted systems and demanded payment.
 The exact number of people whose personal information appears in the files remains unknown, as neither the company nor the threat actors have released a full accounting of the records involved.